leiliheidarishizari/Portfolio/README.md

 Portfolio of Leili Heidarishizari<br>
-This repository contains the code for my personal portfolio, which showcases the projects I've worked on as part of my learning journey in web development and data querying.
+This repository contains the code for my personal portfolio, which showcases the projects I've worked on as part of my learning journey in web development.

 Table of Contents
 About